 - Registration Opens: First Monday in February

-To apply to the Summer Programs for High School Students, you must meet the following criteria:
+To apply to High School Sessions—College Prep, you must meet the following criteria:

 - Homeschooled Students

 In addition to the application requirements listed above, eligible homeschooled students applying to a Summer High School course must be able to provide the following:

 - An unofficial or official transcript with all course grades from year 9 (high school freshman) through the present.
 Full transcripts must be supplied every year, regardless of whether you have previously submitted materials to Georgetown in a past semester or year.